How to Use CMS Integrations in RightBlogger

 Go to Integrations from your project settings or sidebar. - Select Your CMS

-Click on WordPress, Webflow, Wix, Duda, or Webhooks, depending on your setup. - Authorize or Add Your Credentials
+Click on WordPress, Shopify, Webflow, Wix, Duda, or Webhooks, depending on your setup. - Authorize or Add Your Credentials

 - For hosted platforms, you’ll typically authorize RightBlogger and confirm access.